mercurymedia/elm-datetime-picker/README.md

     )
 ```

-2. We call the `DatePicker.view` function, passing it the picker `Settings` and the `DatePicker` instance to be operated on.
+2. We call the `DatePicker.viewDateInput` function, passing it a  `List (Html.Attribute msg)` to add custom attributes to the date input's container element, the picker `Settings`, the current time, the picked time and the `DatePicker` instance to be operated on.
 The minimal picker `Settings` only require a `Time.Zone`

 ```elm
 userDefinedDatePickerSettings : Zone -> Settings